 5. Print Your Postage Online

-This one is obvious to ShipWorks users, but if you’re new to shipping, you’ll quickly learn that there is a huge cost saving when you skip the Post Office counter and print your postage online.
+This one is obvious to ShipWorks users, but if you’re new to shipping, you’ll quickly learn that there is a huge shipping rate saving when you skip the Post Office counter and print your postage online.
 The USPS has authorized Endicia and Stamps.com to provide internet-based postage at reduced shipping costs.
-You’ll use your computer to buy postage from either of these companies and then the USPS will deliver the package for you.
+You can also buy a shipping label online.
+You’ll use your computer to buy postage or a shipping label from either of these companies and then the USPS will deliver the package for you.